• PROGRAM

 Based on chromatographic, spectroscopic and sensor techniques to detect, identify and quantify chemical compounds (nutrients, contaminants or bioactives).
 Digestibility measurements.

-• Omic technologies applied to food microbiology
+• Omics technologies applied to food microbiology

-For the rapid detection, identification and unequivocal typing of microorganisms responsible for food spoilage or food poisoning.
+For the rapid detection, identification and unequivocal classification of microorganisms responsible for food spoilage or food poisoning.
 Characterization of the microbiota of the processing environment and food, detection of niches of persistent contamination, characterization of resistance and virulence factors.

 • Biopreservation and bioconversion through the use of microorganisms